 Here, the local version of luxury could be an extra bowl of tea, an additional day of rest, or an hour with friends around a fire.

 Within this tent with buffeting winds, this elder’s every gesture and word mesmerizes.
 Each movement is deliberate and unhurried.
 Sun-scarred, hollow-cheeked and ancient, Yeshi and his long body remain as formidable as the elements outside.
 It’s in his very stillness that he seems even more powerful and vital, as though he is made somehow more deity-like with all of the lives he has lived.

 We are in a space where wind, sun, and snow are still spoken of as if they were living, breathing things; where intuition and gutfeel are imbued in every mortal being, and the concept of fate isn’t discarded as pessimism.

 Yeshi is one of the last remaining muleteers (called “la’do” in Tibetan: “hands of stone”) to have made repeated journeys ushering tea, salt, and other goods across the Himalayas, spanning regions both within and beyond the mountains.

-MORE by Explorer Jeff Fuchs:
+MORE Tea Sessions with Jeff Fuchs: